Musical elements in the discrete-time representation of sound: Variation in the basic note

 \subsubsection{Convolution and finite impulse response (FIR) filters}

 Filters applied by means of convolution are known by the acronym FIR (Finite Impulse Response) and are characterized by having a finite sample representation.
 This sample representation is called `impulse response' $\{h_i\}$.
-FIR filters are applied in the time domain of digital sound by means of convolution with the respective impulse response of the filter\footnote{It is possible to apply the filter in the frequency domain multiplying the Fourier coefficients of both sound and the impulse response, and then performing the inverse Fourier transform in the resulting spectrum.\cite{Openheim}}.
-For the purposes of this work, the convolution is defined as:
+FIR filters are applied in the time domain by means of convolution of the sound with the respective impulse response of the filter For the purposes of this work, convolution of $T$ with $H$ is defined as: